example image only and not representative of actual satisfaction scores

 Example of the automated survey email sent to customers at different ownership lengths.

-• Annual satisfaction surveys for our two major audiences
+• Larger, more formal annual satisfaction surveys for our two major audiences

 • Automated surveys triggered at different ownership milestones